cloudmesh-community/book/chapters/prg/python/fingerprint/fingerprint.md

 import hashlib
 ```

-We\'ll be interacting with the operating system and manipulating files
+we will be interacting with the operating system and manipulating files
 and their pathnames.

 ```python